-Six best water-resistant phones today
+Six top-notch water-resistant phones available now

 Splash-proofing may not be at the top of your list when picking a new phone, but with these phones, it's one less thing to worry about.